Buy your freehold

 Sure, it might have been difficult buying your freehold or getting the right to manage, but now the real work starts.
 At this stage flat owners take control of the building's management, from repairing the roof to changing light bulbs.

 Some large blocks pay a management agent to work on their behalf, which collects service changes and arranges insurance.
-For more info, contact the Association of Residential Managing Agents.
-The Royal Institution of Chartered Surveyors (RICS) also lists members that are residential managing agents.
+For more information about appointing a managing agent, contact The Property Institute or see the Royal Institution of Chartered Surveyors (RICS) website which lists members that are residential managing agents.

 This guide will continue to develop over time.
 Please feed back on how you find this info and your successes and failures.